yanxx422/Javascript-build-a-server/README.md

 Run `npm run lint` to use eslint and prettier

+Run `npm run lint -- --fix` to fix lint and prettier errors

 Run `npm run test` to run jasmine tests

 ### How to Start the Server

-Run `npm run dev` to run nodemon on src/server/index.ts in development mode
+Run `npm run start-dev` to run nodemon on src/server/index.ts in development mode

-Run `npm run start` to run node on build/server/index.js
+Run `npm run build` and `npm run start` to run node on build/server/index.js

 Check `http://localhost:3000/`, this is the root of this api, it should say "Server is running" upon success.